-If you own an active subscription of CodeTwo Email Signatures 365, you can use the User attributes manager for free:
+If you own an active subscription of CodeTwo Email Signatures 365, you can use the Attributes manager and My user info apps for free.

-- You and your IT admins can manage attributes at attributes.codetwo.com after signing in with Microsoft 365 global admin credentials.
+- Admins can use Attributes manager to manage attributes after signing in to attributes.codetwo.com with Microsoft 365 global admin credentials.

-- Your end users can edit their personal information using the User info editor at user.codetwo.com (they also need to sign in with their Microsoft 365 account).
+- End users can edit their personal information using the My user info app at user.codetwo.com (they also need to sign in with their Microsoft 365 account).

-The User info editor will not work unless you set up attributes.codetwo.com first.
+The My user info app will not work unless you set up attributes.codetwo.com first.

 Watch this short video to see how admins and end users can edit their attributes:

-Exchange Online (Microsoft 365) additional attributes such as Initials, HomePhone, Notes, Pager, PostOfficeBox and WebPage (learn more) are not listed in the User attributes manager and for now can only be only managed through the Exchange admin center.
+Exchange Online (Microsoft 365) additional attributes such as Initials, HomePhone, Notes, Pager, PostOfficeBox and WebPage (learn more) are not listed in the Attributes manager and for now can only be only managed through the Exchange admin center.

-Now, when an end user signs in to the User info editor, they will be able to edit only these attributes that are not grayed out (Fig. 2.).
-End users can also restore the default value (the value set in your tenant's Azure AD) of each editable attribute by clicking the Restore icon next to it (Fig. 2.).
+Now, when an end user signs in on the My user info app (user.codetwo.com), they can see and modify their attributes except the attributes that are grayed out (Fig. 3.).
+End users can also restore the default value (the value set in your tenant's Azure AD) of each editable attribute by clicking the Restore icon next to it (Fig. 3.).
 The changes usually take effect immediately (new values are shown in email signatures), but in rare cases it may take some time for everything to propagate correctly (from several minutes to several hours).